 3. Modify the file /etc/gvtap-agent/gvtap-agent.conf to configure and register the source and destination interfaces.

-The file contains an example, which you can use by uncommenting the last two lines.
 The following example registers the eth0 as the mirror source for both ingress and egress traffic and registers eth1 as the destination for this traffic as follows:

-Example 1-Configuration example to monitor ingress and egress traffic at interface eth0 and use the same interface to send out the mirrored packets eth0 mirror-src-ingress mirror-src-egress mirror-dst
+Example 1-Configuration example to monitor ingress and egress traffic at interface eth0 and use the same interface to send out the mirrored packets

-Example 2-Configuration example to monitor ingress and egress traffic at interface eth0 and use eth1 to send out the mirrored packets

 '''

-eth0 mirror-src-ingress mirror-src-egress
+eth0 mirror-src-ingress mirror-src-egress mirror-dst

-eth1 mirror-dst

 '''

+Example 2-Configuration example to monitor ingress and egress traffic at interface eth0 and use the interface eth1 to send out the mirrored packets

+'''

+eth0 mirror-src-ingress mirror-src-egress# eth1 mirror-dst

+'''

-Example 3-Configuration example to monitor ingress and egress traffic at interface eth0 and eth 1; use eth1 to send out the mirrored packets
+Example 3-Configuration example to monitor ingress and egress traffic at interface eth0 and eth 1; use the interface eth1 to send out the mirrored packets